Skip to main content

 IB at a glance

-Subsidiary to the Nasdaq-listed IBKR, Interactive Brokers in Australia echoes its parent’s world-leading strength, offering, and product range–options included.
-They earned the trust of options traders and the top spot on our list of the best options brokers in Australia through their commitment to global access and risk management.
+A subsidiary of NASDAQ-listed IBKR (S&P 500 since 2024), Interactive Brokers Australia echoes its parent’s world-leading strength, offering, and product range – options included.
+It has earned the trust of options traders and the top spot on our list of the best options brokers in Australia through its commitment to global market access and robust risk management.

-The platform serves both institutions and individuals, beginners and professionals, by marrying global access to nearly all available asset classes–options included–with an accessible web platform and streamlined mobile apps.
-In particular, IBKR GlobalTrader leads the global industry in simplified stock and options, including Australia.
+The platform serves both institutions and individuals, beginners and professionals, by marrying global access to nearly all available asset classes – options included – with an accessible web platform and streamlined mobile apps.
+In particular, IBKR GlobalTrader stands out for simplified stock and options trading, and is well-suited to newer Australian investors.

-They charge a leading commission rate of USD 0.65 per contract for American markets or up to AUD 2.20 for Australian markets.
-They provide zero account opening fees and no minimum activity fees.
-Also, new users can get a free stock.
+IBKR charges a competitive commission of USD 0.65 per contract for US markets or up to AUD 2.20 per contract for Australian markets, with zero account opening fees and no minimum activity fees.
+New users can also claim a free stock.

 Interested?
 Read our comprehensive IBKR review.